opf/openproject/docs/release-notes/12-5-0/README.md

 #### Credits and contributions
 A very special thank you goes to the following sponsors for features and improvements of this release:

-- **The City of Cologne** for having sponsored the feature of tracking project activities.
+- **The City of Cologne** for having sponsored the tracking of project changes, adding additional non-working days, and parts of the Nextcloud integration.
 - **Autoliv** for having sponsored the API changes, i.e. extending the data model and the API to save and query historic values of work packages as a foundation for the upcoming baseline comparisons.

 A very big thank you to M V, Sven Kunze, Rince wind, Christina Vechkanova, Johannes Frenck, Marc Burk, Jörg Nold, Nidhin Manoharan, Jörg Mollowitz, Benjamin Rönnau, Harald Herz for finding and reporting bugs.

+And of course, a very big thank you to the **Nextcloud** team for this amazing collaboration.